charlieberens/neat/README.md

 (4) Define a function that calculates the fitness for an organism.

+-   Note: Be sure to scale your input values to (0,1).
+Not doing so can result in errors or armageddon or something.

 (5) Call `<population>.run(<eval_function>, <generation_count>`.
 This will return the best organism after <generation_count> generations.

 ### Example XOR